NATO operations and missions

 Afghanistan constitutes the Alliance’s most significant operational commitment to date.
 Established by United Nations (UN) mandate in 2001, the International Security Assistance Force (ISAF) has been under NATO leadership since August 2003.

-ISAF currently comprises approximately 50,000 troops from 48 different countries deployed throughout Afghanistan.
-Its mission is to extend the authority of the Afghan central government in order to create an environment conducive to the functioning of democratic institutions and the establishment of the rule of law.
-It also aims to prevent Afghanistan from once again becoming a safe haven for terrorists.
+ISAF currently comprises approximately 35,000 troops from 48 different countries deployed throughout Afghanistan.
+Its mission is to prevent Afghanistan from once again becoming a safe haven for terrorists, to develop new Afghan security forces and enable Afghan authorities to provide effective security across the country in order to create an environment conducive to the functioning of democratic institutions and the establishment of the rule of law. .

 NATO in Kosovo

 While Afghanistan remains NATO’s primary operational theatre, the Alliance has not faltered on its other commitments, particularly in the Balkans.
-Today, just under 5,000 Allied troops operate in Kosovo as part of NATO’s Kosovo Force (KFOR).
+Today, approximately 4,500 Allied troops operate in Kosovo as part of NATO’s Kosovo Force (KFOR).